-But all is not lost for those who will no longer get a maintenance grant.
-While the costs of higher education have undoubtedly gone up in recent years, there is evidence to suggest that getting a degree can be a great career investment, and there are still many ways you can get the money to fund your studies…
+While the costs of higher education have undoubtedly gone up in recent years, there is evidence to suggest that getting a degree can be a great career investment and there are still many ways to fund your studies…

 1. Government student loans

-You can still apply for a maintenance loan instead of a grant through the Student Loans Company.
-The interest rates and repayment terms are generally really good and we would always encourage students to look there first.
+You can apply for both a tuition loan and maintenance loan through the Student Loans Company.
+The interest rates and repayment terms are generally good and we would always encourage students to look there first.

-Depending on your circumstances you might be able to get up to £6,904 for 2016/2017 if you’re living at home.
-This could rise to £8,200 if you live away from home and outside London, and up to £10,702 if you’re away from home and inside London.
+Depending on your circumstances you might be able to get up to £7,747 for 2020/2021 if you’re living at home.
+This could rise to £9,203 if you live away from home and outside London, and up to £12,010 if you’re away from home and in London.